 Café the Plaza

-Opened 23 years ago by Dutch transplants Hans Nooter and Harry Koeman, Café the Plaza has been a favorite for quite some time.
-Situated in Oranjestad’s Renaissance Marketplace, this café is the ideal place to grab lunch or dinner after a couple hours of shopping.
+Opened 23 years ago by Dutch transplants Hans Nooter and Harry Koeman, Café the Plaza has been a favourite for quite some time.
+Situated in Oranjestad’s Renaissance Marketplace, this cafe is the ideal place to grab lunch or dinner after a couple hours of shopping.
 What’s truly special about Café the Plaza is their flexibility.
 The restaurant serves food all day, from pancakes in the morning, to strong drinks at night, while you can’t go wrong stopping by for a sandwich at lunchtime either.

 CILO City Lounge

 Like Café the Plaza, CILO City Lounge is conveniently located in the Renaissance Marketplace and is open all day for breakfast, lunch and dinner.
 Try one of CILO’s city-inspired breakfasts, such as the New York, featuring two scrambled eggs, bacon, sausages, fruit, yogurt and toast with butter and jelly, while enjoying a view of the bustling Oranjestad marina from the restaurant’s terrace.
 In the evening, come with friends and relax with half-off drinks during happy hour.